Helmut Duckadam: Writing

 In 2022, author Milan Radin wrote a book inspired from the life of Duckadam titled Der Tormann (The Goalkeeper).

 Death

 Duckadam died on 2 December 2024 in the Military Hospital in Bucharest, at the age of 65.
+Two days later, President Klaus Iohannis awarded him post-mortem with the Order of the Star of Romania in the rank of Knight.

 On 30 January 2025, during a Europa League match against Manchester United, FCSB's fans displayed a scenography consisting of a giant image of Duckadam holding the European Cup, beneath which was written:"Legends never die".

 On 13 November 2025, a bronze statue depicting him holding four balls was unveiled to the public in his native Semlac.
 Beneath it, his name is inscribed, accompanied by the text:"He saved 4 penalty kicks in the European Champions Cup final played in Seville on 7 May 1986 between Steaua București and FC Barcelona."